-There are lots of foods in Nigeria and similarly, there are myraid of food stuffs and ingredients used in making these foods.
+There are lots of foods in Nigeria and similarly, there are myriad foodstuffs and ingredients used in making these foods.

-I have made thousands of foods in the last few years and I have had to use all of this over and over again.
+I have made thousands of foods in the last few years and I have had to use all of these repeatedly.

-So I will be making a list of the top 21 ingredients and Nigerian foodstuffs that are popular among Nigerians.
+So I will make a list of the top 21 ingredients and Nigerian foodstuffs that are popular among Nigerians.

-Since there are numerous tribes and ethnicities in Nigeria, there are unique recipes and foods that are considered acceptable by every Nigerian, there are a couple of others, however, that are known only to smaller ethnic groups.
+Since there are many tribes and ethnicities in Nigeria, there are unique recipes and foods that are acceptable by every Nigerian, there are a couple of others, however, that are known only to smaller ethnic groups.

 Palm oil is the major coloring agent for most Nigerian foods.
 There is no home without a bottle of palm oil.
 All of Nigerian soups require palm oil as a major ingredient.